Spider-Man in television: Spider-Man: The New Animated Series (2003)

-The Spectacular Spider-Man (2008)
+The Spectacular Spider-Man (2008–2009)

-This television series is heavily inspired by both the early Lee/Ditko and Romita The Amazing Spider-Man stories and the Bendis/Bagley Ultimate Spider-Man.
+This television series is based on the early Lee/Ditko and Romita eras of The Amazing Spider-Man in addition to drawing elements from other eras of the comics, the Ultimate Spider-Man comics by Brian Michael Bendis and Mark Bagley, and Sam Raimi's Spider-Man film series.
 Peter Parker is still a teenager living in contemporary New York, as in Bendis' Ultimate version, but many of the cast members borrow from both the early and later years of Spider-Man comics.
 Many of the original supporting cast, including Flash Thompson, have been translated into modern terms but are still very true to the comics, and some have altered ethnicities: Liz Allan is Hispanic and Ned Lee (formerly "Leeds") is Korean.
-The first season follows several plot arcs drawn from the comics.
-Two seasons of the series were aired, each containing 13 episodes.
-The series ended when Sony Pictures relinquished its rights, which it had licensed from Marvel, to produce animated works using Spider-Man and associated characters.
+The series follows several plot arcs drawn from the comics.
+Two seasons of the series were aired, each containing 13 episodes, but originally a total of 65 episodes along with several direct-to-video films were planned.
+However, the series ended prematurely when Sony Pictures relinquished its rights, which it had licensed from Marvel, to produce animated works using Spider-Man and associated characters.
 Spider-Man was voiced by Josh Keaton.

-Ultimate Spider-Man (2012)
+Ultimate Spider-Man (2012–2017)

-Ultimate Spider-Man aired on Disney XD.
-It started airing on April 1, 2012.
-Spider-Man/Peter Parker is voiced by Drake Bell.
-The show's third season is subtitled "Web-Warriors", and the fourth season is subtitled "vs. The Sinister Six".

-The series ended in a two part series finale on January 7, 2017, bringing the episode count to 104 and making it the longest running Marvel animated series ever at that time.
-Avengers Assemble animated series passed this benchmark in 2019 and has aired 126 episodes.
+Spider-Man appears in Ultimate Spider-Man, voiced again by Drake Bell.
+This version is a member of S.H.I.E.L.D. and the leader of a group of trainees consisting of Iron Fist, Nova, Luke Cage and White Tiger.

-Spider-Man (2017)
+Spider-Man (2017–2020)

-Spider-Man features Spider-Man (voiced by Robbie Daymond) teaming up with Miles Morales as Spider-Man II, Gwen Stacy as Spider-Gwen/Ghost Spider, and Anya Corazon as Spider-Girl.
+Spider-Man features Spider-Man (voiced by Robbie Daymond) teaming up with Miles Morales as Spider-Man II / Spy-D, Gwen Stacy as Spider-Gwen / Ghost Spider, and Anya Corazon as Spider-Girl.

-Spidey and His Amazing Friends (2021)
+Spidey and His Amazing Friends (2021–present)

-A new children's television series titled Spidey and His Amazing Friends premiered on August 6, 2021 on Disney Junior.
-Peter Parker / Spidey is voiced by Benjamin Valic.
+A children's television series titled Spidey and His Amazing Friends premiered on August 6, 2021 on Disney Junior.
+Peter Parker / Spidey is voiced initially by Benjamin Valic and by Alkaio Thiele from the third season onward.

-Spider-Man: Freshman Year and Sophomore Year
+Your Friendly Neighborhood Spider-Man (2025–present)

-Spider-Man: Freshman Year explores Peter Parker's origin story and early days using the Spider-Man persona.
+Your Friendly Neighborhood Spider-Man explores Peter Parker's origin story and early days using the Spider-Man persona.
 It is produced by Marvel Studios for Disney+, part of the Marvel Cinematic Universe (MCU) franchise, and takes place in an alternate timeline from the MCU in which Norman Osborn meets and mentors Parker in place of Tony Stark in the films Captain America: Civil War (2016) and Spider-Man: Homecoming (2017).
-The series will feature a style that "celebrates" and pays homage to the early The Amazing Spider-Man comic books.
+The series features a style that is intended to "celebrate" and pay homage to the early The Amazing Spider-Man comic books.
+Hudson Thames reprises his role as Spider-Man after appearing in animated Marvel Studios anthology series What If...?.
+The series debuted on the streaming service Disney+ in 2025, with a second and third season in development.